Browse by Medical Category

 Barbara finds the opportunity to meet patients and families as outpatients before crisis, and to provide counseling and education that empowers them to make important choices and decisions, to be the most rewarding part of her job.
 She enjoys the chance to be “proactive rather than reactive.”
 As a health care professional, Barbara recognizes the importance of providing guidance to both the individual patient and their family.
 She offers support as patients and their families learn about available resources, make lifestyle changes, and adjust to changing roles as an “aging family”.
 For these reasons and many others, Barbara would like her patients to know that she has always considered it a privilege to work at MGH and be a member of the Senior Health team, and she plans to continue working with and for the older population for many years to come.

 Beyond the clinical setting, Barbara is currently conducting research on a wellness curriculum in the frail outpatient population, and her goal is to explore interventions that will enable chronically ill individuals to remain in their homes.
-She is also the Director of MGH Senior HealthWISE, a community-based program that aims to enhance the health and well being of older adults.

 Outside of her dedication to her work and her patients, Barbara is a reading, film, and art enthusiast.